 After all ups and downs this year, I guess 2021 deserves a “light” vibe.
 It means making your house a shelter.
 The place you would like to enjoy when working or chilling.
 Wood has natural and neutral hues that make the rooms more calming and relaxing.

 Remember when hygge was the main inspiration for home décor a couple of years ago?
 I was fascinated by it.
 It was not clear to us how we would make the most of the Danish way of life, but we have tried it hard.

 Today, I have no recollection of influence coming from the way of the living Danishly.
 Whether you are ready for more Netflix indulgence at nights or enjoy the company of your family in a cosy and warm room, I still agree that cosying up your home is the only way to go.

 For me, colder nights mean warmer and cosier rooms; so why not investing in a bespoke designer radiator?
 We tend to think that a heater is just one more piece of furniture that is only remembered in the winter.
 That is not entirely true.
 We still can play with colours and designs when choosing the best radiator for our home.

 Divide Your Spaces into Work and Leisure

 There is nothing more amusing than having a home office that you can reach in 10 seconds after waking up.
-It is the new workspace for many people in 2020, but it is still a home for the rest of the family.
+It is the new workspace for many people in 2020, but it is still the right place to rest with your family.

-Of course, not everyone has the privilege of living in a big house where it is possible to divide spaces properly, ending, chilling and/or working at the same space.
+Of course, not everyone has the privilege of living in a big house where it is possible to divide spaces properly, ending, chilling and/or working in the same space.